 People need long-term care due to illness, accidents of the impact of aging.
 Alzheimer’s and dementia are one of many reasons a person may need care and the pressure on family members is tremendous.
 For people without Long-Term Care Insurance the problem of caregiving either drains a family’s savings or falls to an older spouse or adult son or daughter to become a full or part-time caregiver.

-1. Keep a list of medicines for each person you care for.
-Include over-the-counter medicines, dietary supplements, vitamins and herbs.
+Include over-the-counter medicines, dietary supplements, vitamins, and herbs.
 Keep this list with you at all times.
 Bring this list to doctor visits.
 Remember to ask any questions you may have.
+Read more here.

-2. Give the right amount of medicine.
 Ask the healthcare provider how much medicine you should give and when you should give it.
 Use the measuring cup or device that comes with the medicine.
+Read more here.

-3. Lock up medicines.
 Make sure medicines are taken by the person it was meant for.
 Keep medicines out of reach of children, teens and older adults who can harm themselves.
 Click here to learn more.

-4. Make food safety a priority.
 Those you care for may have a higher risk of getting sick from bad food.
 Ask your doctor if there are certain foods that you should not give to your loved one.
 Also, remember food safety when preparing meals.
 Follow four easy rules: clean, separate, cook and chill.
 More information can be found here.

-6. Be prepared for the unexpected.
 Make a plan for how you will care for your loved one in case of an emergency.
 Have back up supplies and medical information.
 Notify your electric company and fire department if you have a medical device that needs power.
 More information can be found here.

 Older adults often have more health problems that need daily care.
 It is important to talk to a doctor about safe medication use.
 Ask about foods and other products that should be avoided.